The Masked Singer (German TV series) season 5

 The fifth season of the German singing competition The Masked Singer premiered on 16 October 2021 on ProSieben.
 Ruth Moschner and Rea Garvey returned to the panel.
 Matthias Opdenhövel also returned as host.

 On 20 November 2021, the Mülli Müller (singer Alexander Klaws) was declared the winner and the Raupe (singer Sandy Mölling) was the runner-up.

 Panelists and host

 Matthias Opdenhövel returned as host.
-On 14 September 2021, it was announced that Ruth Moschner, would be return for her fourth time as the main panelist.
-On 19 September 2021, it was announced that also Rea Garvey, from the last season would be return, for his third time as main panelist.
+On 14 September 2021, it was announced that Ruth Moschner, would return for her fourth time as the main panelist.
+On 19 September 2021, it was announced that also Rea Garvey, from the last season would return, for his third time as main panelist.

 As in previous seasons, a spin-off show named The Masked Singer - red.
 Special was aired after each live episode, hosted by Annemarie Carpendale, who also competed as “Teddy”, (episodes 1–2, 4), Rebecca Mir (episode 3, 5) and Viviane Geppert (episode 6).